Black British people: Late 20th century

 In 1961, the population of people born in Africa or the Caribbean was estimated at 191,600, just under 0.4% of the total UK population.
+The birthplace figures of course do not directly capture the Black British population, as they do not directly identify ethnic group and exclude British-born descendants of migrants.
 The 1962 Commonwealth Immigrants Act was passed in Britain along with a succession of other laws in 1968, 1971 and 1981, which severely restricted the entry of Black immigrants into Britain.
-During this period it is widely argued that emergent blacks and Asians struggled in Britain against racism and prejudice.
-During the 1970s—and partly in response to both the rise in racial intolerance and the rise of the Black Power movement abroad—black became detached from its negative connotations, and was reclaimed as a marker of pride: black is beautiful.
+During this period it is widely argued that emergent Black people struggled in Britain against racism and prejudice.
+During the 1970s—and partly in response to both the rise in racial intolerance and the rise of the Black Power movement abroad—black became detached from its negative connotations, and was reclaimed as a marker of pride: Black is beautiful.
+The Race Relations Act 1965 was the first legislation in the United Kingdom to address racial discrimination, prohibiting discrimination in public places and making incitement to racial hatred an offence.
+Although limited in scope, it marked a significant step in the legal recognition of racial equality, later expanded by the Race Relations Acts of 1968 and 1976.
+Activists such as Paul Stephenson, who led the 1963 Bristol Bus Boycott, played a key role in challenging racial discrimination in Britain and contributing to wider pressure for change.
 In 1975, David Pitt was appointed to the House of Lords.
 He spoke against racism and for equality in regards to all residents of Britain.
 In the years that followed, several Black members were elected into the British Parliament.
-By 1981, the black population in the United Kingdom was estimated at 1.2% of all countries of birth, being 0.8% Black-Caribbean, 0.3% Black-Other, and 0.1% Black-African residents.
+By 1981, the Black population in the United Kingdom was estimated at 1.4% of all countries of birth, being 0.8% Black-Caribbean, 0.3% Black-African, and 0.3% Black-Other residents.
+Again, the figures do not directly encapsulate the Black British population overall, as earlier population estimates generally relied on measures such as country of birth, nationality, migration status or household/family head information rather than a self-defined ethnic classification.